 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The Inter-American Court of Human Rights ruled that Chile violated the rights to freedom of expression, due process, and judicial protection by refusing the applicants’ request to State-held information without legal bases and without providing a justified decision in writing explaining the reasons for the refusal.
+The Inter-American Court of Human Rights ruled that Chile violated the rights to freedom of expression, due process, and judicial protection by refusing the applicants’ request for State-held information without legal bases and without providing a justified decision in writing explaining the reasons for the refusal.
 It also concluded that Chile had failed its obligation to adopt domestic legal provisions to make effective the right to access State-held information.

-Marcel Claude Reyes, as executive director of the Terram foundation, had sent a letter to the Foreign Investment Committee requesting information of “public interest” with the purpose of exercising “social control” regarding the actions of State entities in relation to a project for the exploitation of Río Cóndor.
-The Comittee complied with the request only partially and provided no justification in writing for denying access to the rest of the information that had been requested.
+Marcel Claude Reyes, as executive director of the Terram Foundation, had sent a letter to the Foreign Investment Committee requesting information of “public interest” with the purpose of exercising “social control” regarding the actions of State entities in relation to a project for the exploitation of Río Cóndor.
+The Committee complied with the request only partially and provided no justification in writing for denying access to the rest of the information that had been requested.
 Reiterations of the request and domestic judicial proceedings were unsuccessful in obtaining the release of the information or a written justification for its withholding.
 Thus the applicants filed a petition with the Inter-American Commission of Human Rights who then brought the case to the Inter-American Court of Human Rights.

 The Inter-American Court reasoned that Chile had not proven that the restrictions imposed on the applicants’ right to access State-held information responded to a legitimate purpose because the responsible authority had failed to adopt a justified written decisions communicating the reasons for the restriction.
 In addition, that the restriction was not based in law as Chile did not have, at the time, legislation regulating restrictions on the right to access State-held information.
 The Court further reasoned that the rights to due process and judicial protection had been violated both, in the initial proceedings before the Committee and in the subsequent judicial proceedings since none of the decisions issued had complied with the essential guarantee of due justification.